savmon120/curacao-controller-bookings-plugin/README.md

 5. On success, you'll be redirected to the schedule page

 **Validation Rules**:
-- Must be a member of CAR division (verified via VATSIM Member API)
+- Must be a member of CAR division (verified via VATSIM Member API) OR be in the controller whitelist as a visitor
-- Must hold at least S2 rating for TWR/APP positions, C1 for CTR positions
+- Must hold at least S1 rating (visitors/solo cert holders bypass rating checks for authorized positions)
 - Booking start must be minimum 2 hours in the future (UTC)
 - Cannot overlap with existing bookings for the same callsign
 - Cannot select past dates or times
+- Whitelisted controllers must book positions they're authorized for (if positions are specified)

 #### Editing a Booking